-Watch all the lectures and films but do so according to times of day that meet your schedule best as long as you complete each module on or by the posted finish date shown in this syllabus.
+Please watch all the lectures and films as directed in each module's STEPS but you may do so according to times of day or on days that meet your schedule best as long as you complete each module and its connections assignment before or by the posted due date for the module assignment.
+These dates are shown in this syllabus and posted on the main table of contents page for the course in Canvas next to each week's module.
 In addition, you can pause, start and stop the lectures anytime, replay them as many times as you wish, etc. You can stand or exercise while you listen or watch them, or sit at your home or school computer to view them.
 All of these choices help with the main goal of allowing more time for actual focused watching, listening, non-stressed note taking, more in-depth thinking and writing.
-The time factor is in your hands as long as components and assignments of the course are completed by the specified dates/times (indicated on Canvas for each module).
-I think you will enjoy the freedom of this format but be aware that with the freedom comes responsibility and expectation of going through the material in its entirety and in a timely manner.
+The time factor is in your hands as long as components and assignments of the course are completed by the specified dates/times (indicated in this syllabus and on Canvas for each module).
+I think you will enjoy the freedom of this distance education format but be aware that with the freedom comes responsibility and expectation of going through the material in its entirety and in a timely manner.
 Again, please be 100% sure to read and watch all module materials and to do so in a timely manner in order to maximize your potential for success in the course.
-This will be expected.
+This will be a core expectation.